Longido District, Arusha: Mining

 The District is primarily endowed with a variety of minerals, however the most minerals extracted are: ruby mining, soda ash extraction, limestone, and sand.

 Demographics

-The Maasai are currently the dominant group in the district, whom have migrated to the district from Kenya in the 18th and 19th century.
+The Maasai are currently the dominant group in the district; they migrated to the district from Kenya in the 18th and 19th centuries.
 The original inhabitants of the district were the Rwa, Chagga & Sonjo.

 According to the 2012 National Population Census, the District had a total population of 123,153 people, of which 62,954 were females and 60,199 were males, with an annual growth rate of 3.8 when compared to the 2002 National Population Census, which counted a total of 74,074 people, of which 37,999 were females and 36,075 were males.

 Administrative subdivisions

 The District is organized administratively into four Divisions (Longido, Ketumbeine, Engarenaibor, and Enduiment), 16 Wards, and 41 Villages.

 Constituencies

 For parliamentary elections, Arusha Region is divided into constituencies.
 As of the 2010 elections Longido District had one constituency, Longido Constituency.